Processing of Personal Data by Employees

 4.2.1 All personal data collected, held and processed in any medium including on computer, online and in structured and unstructured manual files, is subject to Data Protection Legislation and the University's Code of Practice.

 4.2.2 All employees' access to and use of personal data is limited strictly to the purposes legitimately associated with their roles.

 4.2.3 All employees must ensure that personal data is not communicated to other persons or bodies unless:

 - for the proper purposes of University business; or

 - with the consent of the individual concerned.

-Any such disclosures of information must be consistent with the Act, the University's notification under the DPA 1998, this Code of Practice and any associated guidance.
+Any such disclosures of information must be consistent with Data Protection Legislation, the University's notification to the ICO, this Code of Practice and any associated guidance.

 Where a temporary member of staff is engaged, it is the responsibility of the member of staff who has arranged the temporary employment to ensure that:

 - any such temporary staff member signs an Oath of Confidentiality, on the day they commence employment at the University before being given access to any personal data.

 - the provisions of section 4.5 below are strictly adhered to